KKallidromitis/BYOL-PyTorch-1/eval/README.md

 ## Evaluation
-Note: Instructions taken from the MoCo codebase.
+Note: Instructions and code taken from the MoCo codebase.

 The `main_lincls.py` run linear evaluation on ImageNet following optmimzer in BYOL (Section C.1).